Social commentary: Public speaking

 Most public speaking constitutes social commentary of some form.
 Many sermons will describe the ills of society and offer religious solutions.
 Many politicians may speak in a similar fashion – in Shakespeare's Julius Caesar one can see Mark Antony's funeral speech as a commentary.
 The larger audience offered by radio and television has diminished the significance of public speaking as a means of social commentary.

 The United Nations General Assembly is one of the biggest global organisations that focus of planet Earth and humans.
 The United Nations General Assembly (UNGA) strive to make the Earth a better place, however without the input of many passionate individuals the UNGA would not be able to achieve this.
 Influential public speakers such as Pope Francis, Malala Yousafzai, President Barack Obama and Queen Elizabeth II, comment of society's issues.
 This allows the UNGA to directly listen to the issues at hand and address them accordingly.

 Fiction

 Allegorical fictional works such as Animal Farm clearly contain a social commentary and one can find some degree of social commentary in almost any novel.
 To Kill a Mockingbird can be interpreted as a commentary on racial issues, especially given the date of its publication (1960).
 Another example of social commentary is Thomas More's Utopia in which he uses the Utopia to satirize the values of 16th century Britain.
-Social commentaries have been searched for even in fantasy novels such as The Lord of the Rings, though such connections often require much conjecture.
+Social commentaries have been searched for even in fantasy novels such as The Lord of the Rings, though such connections often require much conjecture, or in modern satirical fables.